DistRap/hocd/README.md

   pure (rccCr, r)
 ```

-This example is runnable from git using:
+This example is runnable from git repository using:

 ```sh
 openocd -f nucleo.cfg